hello!

 You have come to this site at a particular moment, in which my practices are changing.

-Currently (as of January 2026), I am directing my attention towards:
+Currently (as of April 2026), I am directing my attention towards:

 • Attentional spaces and human-computer interfaces for mindfulness, presentness and affective attunement